nandha-krishnan-m/nandha-krishnan-m/README.md

 ## Skills
 - Verilog HDL
 - Digital Design
-- FPGA Programming (Spartan7, Artix7)
+- FPGA Prototyping (Spartan7, Artix7)

 ## Contact
-Feel free to reach out to me if you'd like to collaborate on VLSI projects or discuss anything related to digital design and FPGA development:
+Feel free to reach out to me if you'd like to collaborate on VLSI projects or discuss anything related to VLSI design and FPGA development:
 - LinkedIn: www.linkedin.com/in/nandha-krishnan-m
 - Email: nandhakrishnan004@gmail.com